Will sustainable aviation fuel mark the start of ‘guilt-free’ flights for business travellers?

 - The Australian government announced plans to develop a world-leading aviation sector that is carbon neutral by 2050, and a BP Kwinana refinery is being converted to produce SAF from feedstocks.

 - In the USA, the Inflation Reduction Act was signed into law in August, providing new tax credits for SAF.

-- The Civil Aviation Authority of Singapore (CAAS), Singapore Airlines (SIA) and Temasek announced a program that allows companies to purchase SAF credits to offset carbon emissions associated with air travel.
+- The Civil Aviation Authority of Singapore (CAAS), Singapore Airlines (SIA) and Temasek announced a programme that allows companies to purchase SAF credits to offset carbon emissions associated with air travel.

 The challenge of fuelling demand for SAF

-As pressure on airlines to invest in SAF increases, there is a risk that the higher cost of SAF compared to a regular jet fuel will be passed on to passengers in the form of higher airfares.
+As pressure on airlines to invest in SAF increases, there is a risk that the higher cost of SAF compared to a regular jet fuel will be passed on to passengers in the form of higher airfares, says Justin.